• Skip to primary navigation

 And although you know it’s not as bad as a mobile spy app, you also know that major tech companies like Facebook and Google track a lot of our online activity.

-But your online privacy is simply the price you pay for using their free services, right?
+But it’s impossible to become invisible online since this is simply the price you pay for using their free services, right?

 Wrong!!